Test Scanning Services

 Even if you do not have multiple versions, make sure that all of the sheets in a stack are facing forward with "The University of Texas At Austin Answer Sheet" at the top.

-Take the stack(s) to your department copier, or any copier with email function.
-Scan each stack of sheets to PDF.
+Scan the forms with what is available to you: desktop scanner; departmental copier.
+Scan each version of the test to a single PDF containing all the forms front and back.
 You need a separate PDF for each version of the test.
 Do not scan multi-version tests into a single PDF.

 Professor last name_course unique number_version of test_points per question